-We assist clients with the formation of trusts funded with art, sales and use tax issues including voluntary disclosures, as well as transactional issues that arise when clients purchase, lend, pledge or sell works of art.
-We routinely coordinate with auction houses and dealers on behalf of families of wealth looking to add to or diversify their art portfolios.
-We coordinate the appraisal and valuation of artwork in order to optimize the tax and investment issues pertaining to sales proceeds.
-We also work closely with insurance professionals to advise our clients on their most effective risk management options.
+Our team routinely assist clients with the formation of trusts funded with art, sales and use tax issues, as well as transactional issues that arise when clients purchase, lend, pledge or sell works of art.
+We routinely negotiate with auction houses and dealers on behalf of families of wealth looking to add to, diversify or deacquisition their art portfolios.
+We also coordinate with outside professionals as to the appraisal and valuation of artwork in order to address tax and investment issues.
+We also work closely with best-in-class insurance professionals to advise clients on risk management for their collections.

 Our art law attorneys provide the following services:

 Advise lenders and borrowers in connection with art-based credit facilities.

 Assist families with the preservation and sale of valuable art and collectibles.